sh51/haskell-calculus-solver/README.md

   __The derivation function takes the variable to derive on as it's first
   argument, and the expression to derive as the second argument.__

-The following laws and rules can be solved:
+The following laws and rules are supplied in `DerivationLaws.txt` and `SimplificationLaws.txt`:
 - Derivation Laws
   - Exponential rule: deriv(x, a ^ b) = a ^ b * deriv(x, ln(a) * b)
   - Sum of derivatives: deriv(x, a + b) = deriv(x, a) + deriv(x, b)